danielatrivella/NP3_MS_Workflow/README.md

 If it outputs the conda help usage information you are good to go.

-Now, go the NP³ MS workflow repository folder that you just downloaded and extracted, and open a terminal window there.
+Now, go the NP³ MS workflow repository folder that you have just downloaded and extracted, and open a terminal window there.

-Then, create the provided NP³ MS workflow conda environment to automatically install almost all the workflow dependent programs and packages using the following terminal command:
+Then, create the NP³ MS workflow conda environment to automatically install almost all the workflow programs and required packages using the following terminal command:

 Unix OS: